ReymonTg/EasyKeyboard/README.md

 ### Keyboard Peer Type

-We have 3 types of peer type can be requested by bots RequestUsers , RequestGroup and RequestPeerBroadcast
+We have 3 types of peer type can be requested by bots RequestUsers , RequestGroup and RequestChannel

 ```php
 KeyboardMarkup::new()